SOLE PATCHWORK OF LIFE: 2020 Colorado Tour

 - All workshop terms are flexible and can change to better accommodate the Host Collaborator/Institute’s preferences.

-If enough people have arrived by the start of the workshop, we will get into a circular formation and the rest of the group can continue to introduce themselves/share their cultural shoes with the group until everyone has shared their story around the circle.
+If enough people have arrived by the start of the workshop, participants will get into a circular formation and the rest of the group can continue to introduce themselves/share their cultural shoes with the group until everyone has shared their story around the circle.

 Within each shoe imprint, participants get a chance to share their origin/immigration stories by writing about themselves and their cultural ancestry.
-Suggested writing topics:

 "Where has your shoe been?"